OlivierLD/raspberry-coffee/Project-Trunk/Servos-and-Co/README.md

 > Note the `--servo-forward-pwm:XXX ` and `--servo-backward-pwm:YYY`, values could be inverted, because of the hardware setting.
 >
 > ⚠️ Do make sure you set those values correctly !!
 > This depends on the way the 2 potentiometers are set - the knob, and the feedback - and on the way the different wheels are turning.

+You turn the knob one way or the other, and the big wheel follows.

+The programs reads the value of the potentiometer of the knob, and asks the servo to turn the wheel until the value of the potentiometer attached to it is the same.

+This way, the [big wheel](#hardware) position is set by the potentiometer attached to it.
+The servo does **_not_** know what its position is, it is told to start forward or backward, and then to stop.

 ---